-The LAPD West Valley Police Station in the San Fernando Valley has jurisdiction over most of the west end of the Valley and the middle of the San Fernando Valley.
+The LAPD West Valley Police Station in the San Fernando Valley has jurisdiction over most of the west end and middle of the valley.

 West Valley Community Police Station